codebyfaisal/SaylaniProjects/README.md

 # SaylaniProjects

-Welcome to the "SaylaniMassITProjects" GitHub repository!
+Welcome to the "SaylaniMassITProjects" Practice GitHub repository!
 This repository contains projects related to the web development course I am undertaking at Saylani Mass IT Training 2024.
 Each directory corresponds to a specific project, and you can find links to live demos below.

 ## Projects